Civil War (comics): Delays

 Marvel announced in August 2006 that some issues of the main Civil War series would be pushed back several months to accommodate artist Steve McNiven.
 The schedule had issue #4 being released one month late, in September, while issue #5 was released two months later, in November.
-Furthermore, various tie-in books including the Civil War: Front Line miniseries and tie-in issues of other comics were delayed several months so as not to reveal any plot developments.
+Furthermore, various tie-in books, including the Civil War: Front Line miniseries, were delayed to avoid spoiling plot developments.

 In late November 2006, Marvel announced another delay.
-Civil War #6, originally scheduled for release on December 20, was pushed back two weeks and released on January 4.
+Civil War #6, originally scheduled for December 20, was pushed back two weeks and released on January 4.
 Unlike the previous instance, only The Punisher War Journal #2 was delayed.
 In a final act of rescheduling, Civil War #7 was pushed back two weeks (from January 17 to January 31), and then pushed back again until February 21.

 Behind the scenes

 After the publication of Civil War #7, Mark Millar described the book to Newsarama as "a story where a guy wrapped in the American flag is in chains as the people swap freedom for security".
 Millar conceded a "certain amount of political allegory" but said its real focus was on superheroes fighting each other.
-Contrasting it with The Ultimates, Millar said Civil War was "accidentally political because I just cannot help myself."
+Contrasting it with The Ultimates, Millar said Civil War was "accidentally political because I just cannot help myself".

 Plot

 The New Warriors (Night Thrasher, Namorita, Speedball, and Microbe) battle a group of villains (Cobalt Man, Speedfreek, Coldheart, and Nitro) in Stamford, Connecticut, while filming a reality television show.
-Nitro explodes, killing more than 600 people (including school children and all of the New Warriors except Speedball).
-The rest of the superheroes appear in Stamford to search for survivors.
+Nitro explodes, killing more than 600 people (including school children and every villain and New Warrior present, minus Speedball).
+Numerous other superheroes appear in Stamford to search for survivors.

-Public opinion turns against superhumans.
-Even the inactive members of the New Warriors are branded as "baby killers".
-Hindsight (desperate to distance himself from the team) releases their secret identities online, and several are attacked.
+Public opinion turns against superhumans, branding even inactive members of the New Warriors as "baby killers".
+Hindsight, desperate to distance himself from the team, releases the New Warriors' secret identities online, and several of them are attacked.
 She-Hulk forces Hindsight to shut down the site, and Hindsight is arrested by John Jameson.
-Angry civilians attack the Human Torch outside a club after he cuts the line and arrogantly delivers the quip, "Tell you what, gorgeous: next time you save the world from Galactus, you can borrow my free pass, 'kay?"
+Angry civilians attack the Human Torch outside a club after he cuts the line and mocks one of his critics.

-Guided by Iron Man, Congress quickly passes the Superhuman Registration Act (SHRA), 6 U.S.C. § 558, requiring the registration of all persons with superhuman abilities with the U.S. government, and the enlistment and training of those wishing to operate as superheroes.
-The law applies to those with naturally-occurring superhuman abilities, those humans using exotic technology (such as Iron Man), or anyone who wants to challenge the superhumans.
+Guided by Iron Man, Congress passes the Superhuman Registration Act (SHRA), 6 U.S.C. § 558, requiring the registration of all persons with superhuman abilities with the U.S. government, and the enlistment and training of all aspiring superheroes.
+The law applies to those with naturally occurring superhuman abilities, humans using exotic technology (e.g. Iron Man), or anyone who wants to challenge superhumans.
 Enactment of the federal law leads to revisions of state criminal codes.

+Characters within the Marvel Universe superhero community split into two groups.
+One advocates registration as a responsible obligation, and the other opposes it, arguing the act violates civil liberties and the protection secret identities provide.
+While arguing with Iron Man about the law, African American hero Luke Cage compares the mandatory registration to slavery.
+A number of villains also choose a side.